Integrating Veterinary Homeopathy into Conventional Practice (for veterinarians)

 The majority of our practice today is based on “what works”, or what others (usually authorities in the field) do (and then publish).
-I remember a recent lecture on feline hyperthyroidism given by Dr. Mark Peterson.
+I remember a lecture on feline hyperthyroidism given by a renowned veterinary endocrinology specialist.
 He asked the audience if we knew why we used Tapazole at the recommended dosage.
 He was proud to inform us that it was because he thought it might be a good idea (based on extrapolation) and that it was almost exclusively his clinical experiences which popularized this therapy.

 Now this may not seem odd because we rely so heavily on this type of information.
 Most therapeutics are actually based on this kind of trial and error.
 Look at chemotherapy protocols or how we sometimes accidentally find novel uses for older drugs.
 Wouldn’t it be nice if we could predict in advance whether a particular drug or treatment was going to be effective.
 This is exactly what homeopathic principles allow.

-Understanding how homeopathy can help the veterinary patients
+Understanding how homeopathy can help the veterinary patient

 Homeopathy differs from allopathy (conventional medicine) in possessing a precise set of principles governing diagnosis and treatment.
 Homeopathy has always adhered to a set of assumptions about the functioning of the organism in health and disease, and the effects of the medicines used to treat disease.

 Homeopathic principles have been successfully tested in practice for about 200 years.
 Clinically therefore their scientific validity has been well demonstrated.